-Gray hairs can sometimes grow in with a wiry texture.
-But using a color shampoo or rinsing hair with apple cider vinegar once a week can help to keep product build-up at a minimum and strengthen weakened strands.
+Gray hairs can sometimes grow in with a wiry texture, due to fewer natural oils (which can also lead to increased product building).
+Try using a color shampoo or rinsing hair with apple cider vinegar once a week to strengthen weakened strands.

 Salma Hayek ditches the dye and instead embraces her natural grays.
 She posted this insta selfie with the caption, "#proud of my white hair.
 Orgullosa de mis canas. #hair."
 Not only has she proven to us that going gray is beautiful, but also, that doing so should no longer be considered taboo.